How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 HandBrake converts video files between formats, letting you transcode nearly any input to modern codecs like H.264, H.265, VP9, and AV1.
-Furthermore, on Ubuntu, you can install HandBrake via Flatpak for the latest official release or through Ubuntu’s default repositories for distribution-packaged builds.
-Moreover, this guide covers both installation methods, verification steps, and how to keep HandBrake updated.
-Finally, for users seeking alternative video transcoding tools with different interfaces or feature sets, Videomass provides a graphical front-end for FFmpeg with preset-based workflows.
+To install HandBrake on Ubuntu, you can use Flatpak for the latest official release or Ubuntu’s default repositories for distribution-packaged builds.
+This guide covers both installation methods, verification steps, and how to keep HandBrake updated.
+For users seeking alternative video transcoding tools, Videomass provides a graphical front-end for FFmpeg with preset-based workflows.

-This guide supports Ubuntu 22.04 LTS and 24.04 LTS installations.
+This guide supports Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
 The Flatpak method provides the official HandBrake release and works across all Ubuntu versions, while the APT method installs the distribution-packaged version from Ubuntu Universe repositories.
-Commands shown work identically on both supported LTS releases.
+Commands work identically on all supported LTS releases.

-Currently, HandBrake offers two installation paths on Ubuntu: the official Flatpak release from Flathub and Ubuntu’s distribution-packaged version.
-In general, Flatpak is the most direct way to get the latest upstream release on Ubuntu.
-Additionally, the HandBrake Team’s official documentation notes that third-party distribution builds may be modified or missing features.
+HandBrake offers two installation paths on Ubuntu: the official Flatpak release from Flathub and Ubuntu’s distribution-packaged version.
+Flatpak is the most direct way to get the latest upstream release.
+The HandBrake Team’s official documentation notes that third-party distribution builds may be modified or missing features.

 MethodChannelVersionUpdatesBest For